fabossi/felipefabossi-master/README.md

 1 - Open terminal and go to angular project folder and run: ng serve

-To use nodemon you need to install package globally, just open terminal and run: npm i nodemon -g
+To use nodemon you need to install the package globally, just open terminal and run: npm i nodemon -g

-2 - Open terminal and go to backend nodeJS project folder and run: nodemon / node app.js
+2 - Open terminal and go to backend nodeJS folder and run: nodemon / node app.js

 ## Deployment